idatum/adsb2mqtt/README.md

 I replaced an aging RPi3 running [piaware](https://github.com/flightaware/piaware) with a 4gb Rock64 running dump1090-fa.
 Here's a repo for getting this to run: [rtl-sdr-bsd](https://github.com/idatum/rtl-sdr-bsd).
 Here are more details of the overall project: [Experimenting with RTL-SDR on NetBSD 10](https://www.idatum.net/experimenting-with-rtl-sdr-on-netbsd-10.html).

 ## FreeBSD 14 on the Rock64 running [dump1090-fa](https://github.com/flightaware/dump1090)
 I've since switched from NetBSD 10 to running FreeBSD 14 on the Rock64 device and this resulted in a more stable host for dump1090.
 It's mainly about better support for RTL-SDR generally with USB on FreeBSD.
+FreeBSD 14 also now supports .NET 8.

 Regardless of your O/S choice, adsb2mqtt should be able to connect to dump1090 and generate MQTT messages.